naitsok/IJ-plugins/README.md

 The main reporting page is the Colocalization statistics for pair of channels, which has the following columns:
 - Image titles for colocalization.
+- Slice \#.
+The number of slice in the image.
+- Ch1 vs Ch2.
+Titles of channels, e.g. Red vs Green.
 - Ch1 pixels.
 Number of pixels in channel 1 that are above the threshold and are not colocalized with pixels in channel 2.
 - Ch2 pixels.
 Number of pixels in channel 2 that are above the threshold and not colocalized with pixels in channel 1.
 - Coloc pixels.
 Number of colocalized pixels, i.e. the number of pixel that are in channel 1 and in channel 2 and are above threshold as well.